 Taste the dressing using a lettuce leaf and adjust seasonings.
 The dressing will keep in the refrigerator for several weeks.

-- Italian Dressing with Olive Oil: Olive oil can be substituted for the neutral oil in this dressing, though I find that olive oil can have tendency to overwhelm the other flavors.
+- Italian dressing with olive oil: Olive oil can be substituted for the neutral oil in this dressing, although I find that olive oil can have tendency to overwhelm the other flavors.